damat-le/gym-simplegrid/README.md

-# Simple Gridworld Environment for OpenAI Gym
+# Simple Gridworld Gymnasium Environment

 SimpleGrid is a super simple gridworld environment for [Gymnasium](https://gymnasium.farama.org/).
 It is easy to use and customise and it is intended to offer an environment for quickly testing and prototyping different RL algorithms.